dustinpfister/blog_posts/_posts/js-copying-vs-referencing-objects-in-javascript.md

 <!-- more -->

-## 1 - js copy object and js reference object basics
+## 1 - Copying by value, and copying by reference basics in javaScript

 In this section I will be going over two very basic examples of copying objects in javaScript.
 One example involves creating two references to the same object, and the other is one that has to do with creating a whole new independent copy or clone of an object.